dharun-08/dharun-08/README.md

 ## 🚀 About Me

 🎓 I'm a B.Tech (IT) graduate from St. Joseph's Institute of Technology
-💼 Currently working in the backend domain — transitioning to Cloud & Backend
+💼 Currently working in the backend domain — transitioning to Cloud & AI
 🌱 Learning Microservices, AWS, and building full-stack projects
 🛠️ Strong in Java, Spring Boot, MongoDB, and React.js